muhammad-avicena/personal-portofolio-2/README.md

 NB*:
 - I don't use any CSS Framework or other library to get any component, only font & icon that have been used.

-## ASSIGNMENTS DETAILS 📣
-For the basic requirements of the assignments, I have fulfilled most of it and took the challenge of advanced development.
-Below is detailed information :

-### Basic requirements
-- Built a responsive web-static page with semantic elements
-    - Navbar, Header, some articles element, some sections, and footer.
-- Designed a responsive for mobile devices with @media screen (max-widht: 700px)
-- Added a form in contact section with several elements such as type text, text area, submit button.
-- Displayed and centered with flex elements in About section.
-- Added a sticky navbar with fixed elements.

-### Advanced requirements
-- Added a hamburger menu and its function while the button clicked it will appear additional menu.
-- Added several Cool and Modern Animations with transition & transition3d text elements.
-- Added a grid layout and made it responsive in skills section.

 ## DEPLOYMENT ⚙️
 [![Netlify Status](https://api.netlify.com/api/v1/badges/25b51f31-5c41-44f4-84b3-4b1870f47e44/deploy-status)](https://app.netlify.com/sites/avicena-week2/deploys)